TobyBladen/square/README.md

    because their contents do not change over time.

-4. Developer productivity: Reduces the cognitive overhead of developers considering if their object was could have been unexpectedly modified by some other code in the project they were not aware of.
-Personally, I find this helps my focus and makes me more productive.
+4. Developer productivity: Reduces the cognitive overhead of developers considering if their object could have been unexpectedly modified by some other code in the project they were not aware of.
+Personally, I find this helps me focus and makes me more productive.

 #### Cons of immutability